-In a Japanese context, a unit trust structure may offer tax and other regulatory related benefits to certain types of Japanese investors when compared to a limited partnership vehicle.
-The unit trust is also more familiar to many Japanese investors and it can be customised to incorporate characteristics of a traditional private equity fund, including capital call features, claw-backs and defaulting investor provisions.
+In a Japanese context, a unit trust structure can often offer tax and other benefits to many Japanese investors when compared to a limited partnership vehicle.
+It is possible to structure the unit trust to incorporate characteristics of a traditional private equity fund, including commitment and capital call features, claw-backs and defaulting investor provisions.

-Private equity is proving increasingly popular with Japanese mega banks, pension funds, life insurers and, more recently, a number of the regional banks who are rebalancing their portfolios and shifting assets into private equity in the search for higher yields.
+Private equity is proving increasingly popular with Japanese banks, pension funds, life insurers and other institutional investors who are increasingly rebalancing their portfolios into private equity in the search for higher yields.

 These factors have contributed to a surge in the establishment of private equity type unit trusts in recent years.